boyanfan/dream-engine/docs/ResourceManager.md

 # ResourceManager

-[ResourceManager](ResourceManager.md) is a singleton utility class in C++ that inherits from the generic [Singleton\<T\>](Singleton.md) base class and provides centralized loading and access to texture and audio assets.
+[ResourceManager](ResourceManager.md) is a singleton utility class that inherits from the generic [Singleton\<T\>](Singleton.md) base class and provides centralized loading and access to texture and audio assets.